vmware-tanzu/graph-framework-for-microservices/README.md

 Defines Root with a child node called ClusterStatus.

-ClusterStatus has custom fields in the spece and also has a child node called ClusterStatusMetadata.
+ClusterStatus has custom fields in the spec and also has a child node called ClusterStatusMetadata.

 ClusterStatusMetadata is a leaf node with custom fields.